It’s shrugged off its hippie vibe but Byron Bay still knows how to do laidback like nowhere else. By the end of the weekend, you will, too.

 This iconic building on the corner of Lawson and Johnson streets was a tea house in the whaling days and has variously been a string of restaurants over the years.
 But since Sydney hotelier Fraser Short took over Balcony Bar & Oyster Co. last year, the Balinese artefacts of the ’90s have been replaced with white weatherboards, giving it a plantation feel.
 Grab a seat on the, ahem, balcony and tuck into executive chef Sean Connolly’s casual share plates (crab and lettuce tacos, salt and pepper school prawns) or more substantial offerings.
 But it would be a crime not to order the oysters.

-SEE ALSO: Explore Byron Bay Farmers' Markets
+SEE ALSO: 6 Byron Bay Restaurants You’ll Love

 Take in the views at Pat Morton Lookout